Bosom Friends Bradford

 We are always aware of the need to ensure that any expenditure benefits the greatest number of women with breast cancer, whilst fulfilling our stated objectives.
 To this end we have:

-• Held monthly social events during the year, including our popular mystery trip in July, which this year was to a winery in Holmfirth, on a glorious summer evening
+• Held monthly social events during the year, including our popular mystery trip in July, which this year was a boat trip in York

 • Continued to provide sets of post surgery cushions in pink bags to the Dales Suite for distribution by the Breast Care nurses